 More often than not, the terms all-in-one business management software and ERP (enterprise resource planning) software are used interchangeably.
 On the surface, they're very similar.
-Both are used to help businesses:
+Both are used to help businesses of all sizes:

-- Increase workplace efficiency - Grow profit margins
+- Increase workplace efficiency

+- Grow profit margins

+- Facilitate employee connectivity and collaboration

+- Enhance organizational transparency

-While there are software products that claim to be all-in-one business solutions, the reality is quite different.
-Most products assembled to be comprehensive business software are actually cobbled together from systems that have been acquired or adapted.
+While there are software products that claim to be all-in-one solutions for small businesses, the reality is quite different.
+Most products assembled to be comprehensive business management software are actually cobbled together from systems that have been acquired or adapted.